zrythm/zrythm/doc/user/configuration/preferences/intro.rst

 ~~~~~

 VST plugins
-  The search paths to scan for VST plugins in.
+  The search paths to scan for :term:`VST2` plugins
+  in.

 .. note:: This option is only available on Windows.
 On
   GNU/Linux and MacOS the paths are fixed.
 See
-  :ref:`plugin-paths` for details.
+  :ref:`scanning-plugins` for details.

 SFZ instruments
   The search paths to scan for SFZ instruments in.